-RANK 4: IMS/ISC
+IMS/ISC

-This applicant's approach to differentiation was unique and, to some members of the committee, highly appealing, but also raised some concerns.
+This applicant's approach to differentiation was unique and, to some members of the committee, highly appealing, but also flawed in key respects.
 IMS/ISC has already articulated a strong identity for the domain by positioning it as a "public trust" and emphasizing its own roots in the technical community and its legal status as a nonprofit public benefit corporation.
-The strong response of a certain portion of the .org registrant community to that identity is documented in the section on Public Support.
-The applicants promise to publish the source code of all their software, to develop new technical tools, and to develop generic second-level domains in .org (such as resource.org, phone.org, fax.org, etc) into "public utilities," leading to the highest score in "Innovation."
+The strong response of a certain portion of the .org registrant community to that identity is documented in the next section on Public Support.
+The applicants promise to publish the source code of all their software, to develop new technical tools, and to develop generic second-level domains in .org (such as resource.org, phone.org, fax.org, etc) into "public utilities."
 This is the only applicant who expressed interest in "reducing the number of domain names sold" under .org.